-I provide assessments (psychoeducational psychodiagnostic, & ASD) and psychotherapy for a wide variety of concerns, including but not limited to:
+I provide clinical supervision; as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 TREATMENT